SSWConsulting/SSW.Rules.Content/rules/least-content-in-page-header/rule.md

 ---
+seoDescription: "Report page headers should be concise and contain as little content as possible to avoid duplication on every page.
+This approach helps save paper when printing and keeps the report organized."
 type: rule
 archivedreason:
 title: Layout - Do you put as little content as possible in a report page header?